A Message From Fr. Paul:

 We are blessed to have resumed the celebration of public Masses at Saint Patrick Parish.
 Our experience last Sunday confirmed that the best and safest way for us to celebrate Masses at Saint Patrick’s at this time is to do so outdoors.
 We are blessed to have a very large parking lot that, without cars parked in it, can accommodate many, many hundreds of people while maintaining safe social distancing.

-On Sunday, May 31, we will celebrate outdoor Masses in our parking lot at 10:00 am in English and 1:00 pm in Spanish.
+We celebrate outdoor Masses in our parking lot at 10:00 am in English and 11:30 am in Spanish.

-Based on our very positive experience of outdoor Masses last Sunday, please note:
+Based on our very positive experience of outdoor Masses, please note:

 Everyone who enters our property and participates in Mass needs to wear a mask and observe social distancing guidelines.
 You are responsible for your own mask.
 I suggest you bring your own hand sanitizer.